appbaseio/reactivesearch/content/api/javascript/quickstart.md

 Alternatively, a UMD build of the library can be used directly from [jsDelivr](https://cdn.jsdelivr.net/npm/appbase-js/dist/).

-To write data or stream updates from [appbase.io](https://appbase.io), we need to first create a reference object.
+To write data to [appbase.io](https://appbase.io), we need to first create a reference object.
 We do this by passing the appbase.io API URL, app name, and credentials into the `Appbase` constructor:

 ```js
 var appbaseRef = Appbase({